How to Control White Discharge?

 - Avoid scented products: Using scented soaps, douches, feminine sprays, hygiene products, or bubble baths can upset the vagina’s natural pH balance and raise the risk of infection.
 It’s best to avoid them altogether.

-- Wipe from front to back: To minimize the chance of infection, it’s important to wipe in a front-to-back motion after using the restroom.
+- Wipe from front to back: To minimise the chance of infection, it’s important to wipe in a front-to-back motion after using the restroom.

 - Wear cotton underwear: It’s recommended to wear 100% cotton underwear to allow the vagina to breathe and avoid moisture buildup.
 Wearing tight clothing can trap moisture, so it’s best to avoid it to lower the risk of developing an infection.